canonical/juju-verify/CONTRIBUTING.md

 ## Releases and versions

-The juju-verify uses semantic versioning three-part version number, where the numbers
+Juju-verify uses semantic versioning three-part version number, where the numbers
 describe:

-1. major - version of ``juju`` with which it is compatible
+1. major - this represents a major change in the logic of the code or add a new whole e.g. support for kubernetes verifiers
-2. minir - will increase when a new verifier becomes available or the base verification logic of any verifiers changes
+2. minor - will increase when a new verifier becomes available or the base verification logic of any verifiers changes
 3. path - if a new check is added or modified, but the base logic does not change